MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ## Create a project and declare dependencies

 Create a new project and declare the code's dependencies.
 This example uses <a href="https://www.newtonsoft.com/json" target="_blank">Newtonsoft</a> to parse the JSON response.
+Use Newtonsoft's NuGet package to install its libraries.

 ```csharp
 using System;